sul-dlss/sul_pub/README.md

 create new VCR cassettes in testing.
 You can use the `sul-pub-cap-dev-a` branch for this purpose since it has the private API keys.
 To do this, grab the `config/settings/production.yml` file and save it as a `config/settings.local.yml` file for local development.
-This file is gitignored so you don't commit by mistake and you can override other setting as needed.
-If you are going to regenerate VCR cassettes during tests, you will also need the private API keys in the test environment.
+These files are both gitignored so you don't commit by mistake, and you can override other settings as needed.
+If you are going to (re-)generate VCR cassettes during tests, you will also need the private API keys in the test environment.
 You can use the same config file to run in your local test environment as shown below.
-This will also be gitignored so you won't check it in.
+This is also gitignored so you won't check it in.

 ```sh
 mkdir config/settings
 cp config/settings.local.yml config/settings/test.local.yml
 ```

+⚠️ Note: Since the VCR cassettes include the full request and response in plain text, it is important not to include any private information in these requests, such as API keys or non-public personal information.
+In order to ensure this information is not checked in, there is configuration in `spec/spec_helper.rb` to look for private information and scrub it from cassettes automatically as they are generated.
+Look under the `VCR.configure` heading in that file for the correct format if you need to add new filters for data that should not be checked into Github (e.g. private identifiers and API keys).

-### Updating the VCR Cassettes Using Private Configuration Files
+#### Updating the VCR Cassettes Using Private Configuration Files

 First, follow the instructions above for obtaining the private configuration files.
 Be sure you have the `config/settings/test.local.yml`.
 Then remove the relevant VCR cassettes if needed, run the test suite and commit any changes to the VCR cassettes.

-Note: Since the VCR cassettes include the full request and response in plain text, it is important not to include any private information in these requests, such as API keys or non-public personal information.
-In order to ensure this information is not checked in, there is configuration in `spec/spec_helper.rb` to look for private information and scrub it from cassettes automatically as they are generated.
-Look under the `VCR.configure` heading in that file for the correct format if you need to add new filters for data that should not be checked into Github (e.g. private identifiers and API keys).
+⚠️ Note: Same warning about filtering private info from cassettes as when recording them anew, see above.

 ```sh
 # See commands above for using private configuration files.